 Once offer an initial free consultation with couples to find out about their work and see how you might work together.
 To find out more contact Bec at firstname.lastname@example.org or call them on 07969 746720.

 It’s a pleasure to share the amazing images! of Liz & Patrick’s wedding that took place this June in the Cider Orchard at The Grange.
 There were lots of lovely personal touches from the bride, little dutch details and traditions were part of the planning in honour of the Groom and their time living together there.
 It was a stunning day with a laid back feel and inspired choices like- Split Screen Ice Creme Canapes, colourful festival style bunting made from left over hot air ballon material, bride and groom pegs lovingly made by the mother of the bride, flip flops for tired feet and much more.
 The reception started with the arrival of the bride and groom in a VW camper van and the guests welcomed by Pimms and lemonade.
+They really made the most of this outdoor wedding venue, in Somerset.

 H-Coo’s bar Unit made from reclaimed wood and back bar ladder Props were used to great effect alongside BAR light up letters.
 H-Coo’s Bunting added a dash of colour.